b. 1988, Johannesburg, South Africa.

 Karakashian is represented in numerous private and public collections including: the Iziko South African National Gallery, South Africa; the Spier Collection, South Africa; the Darvesh Collection, UAE; The Royal Portfolio collection, South Africa; and the Luciano Benetton Collection, Italy.

-In 2020 Karakashian will present her most recent body of work with SMAC Gallery at the Investec Cape Town Art Fair in Cape Town, South Africa as part of the curated SOLO Section.
-The fair runs from 14 – 16 February 2020.
+Karakashian recently presented her most recent body of work with SMAC Gallery at the 2020 Investec Cape Town Art Fair in Cape Town, South Africa as part of the curated SOLO Section.
+(14. 02.
+20 – 16.
+02. 20)

 Emilie Gambade | Daily Maverick | At Art Dubai, diversity of works and cultures prevails | 18 March 2019 – PDF